SESARLab/tsc-matching/DataSet/Readme.md

 ##### Data sets

-All data sets are contained in the [DataSet](https://github.com/SESARLab/tsc-matching/tree/master/DataSet) folder.
-It is organized in two main subdfolders:
+[DataSet](https://github.com/SESARLab/tsc-matchis organized in two main subfolders as follows:

- 1. **[RecallTest](https://github.com/SESARLab/tsc-matching/tree/master/DataSet/RecallTest)** subdfolder contains all data sets we have used for the evaluation of our approach based on positive and negative recall.
+ 1. Subfolder **[RecallTest](https://github.com/SESARLab/tsc-matching/tree/master/DataSet/RecallTest)** contains all datasets we have used for the evaluation of our approach based on positive and negative recall.
- 2. **[PerformanceTest](https://github.com/SESARLab/tsc-matching/tree/master/DataSet/performanceTest)** that contains all the data sets where we have run our performance tests.
+ 2. Subfolder **[PerformanceTest](https://github.com/SESARLab/tsc-matching/tree/master/DataSet/performanceTest)** contains all datasets for testing the performance of our approach.
  3. An additional subfolder **[Mechanism](https://github.com/SESARLab/tsc-matching/tree/master/DataSet/mechanism)** presents the mechanism hierarchies we have used to create all datasets in our experiments.